realcopacetic/skin.copacetic/README.md

 ---
 **1.1.25**
-- Fixed label to show on homescreen screensaver when no clearlogo present Still to do:
+- Fixed label to show on homescreen screensaver when no clearlogo present
+- Added option to make artwork label presistent all the time on all background screens.
+- Fixed typo causing wrong localised label to display for genre on infosceen https://github.com/realcopacetic/skin.copacetic/issues/116
+- Added always available background label to show name of currently displayed fanart.
+Enable it in Settings > Copacetic > Background.
+If disabled, the label will be shown as a fallback during home screensaver if option to show clearlogos is enabled, but clearlogo for current listitem is not present https://github.com/realcopacetic/skin.copacetic/issues/124 https://github.com/realcopacetic/skin.copacetic/issues/120
+Still to do:
 - OSD : (still to update --> Buttons, Settings, Stars, icon_Player)
 - login background